tony-aw/broadcast/README.md

 The ‘broadcast’ package is frequently checked using a large suite of unit tests via the [tinytest](https://github.com/markvanderloo/tinytest) package.
 These tests have a coverage of approximately 95%.
-As such, the chance of a function from this package breaking is relatively low.
+So the chance of a function from this package breaking completely is relatively low.

-However, ‘broadcast’ is still relatively new package, so bugs are still very much possible.
-I encourage users who find bugs to report them promptly to the GitHub page, and I will fix them as soon as time permits.
+‘broadcast’ is still relatively new package, however, so (small) bugs are still very much possible.
+I encourage users who find bugs to report them promptly to the [issues](https://github.com/tony-aw/broadcast/issues) tab on the GitHub page, and I will fix them as soon as time permits.